 Advantages & Disadvantages of S Corporations

-Mar 10, 2023Business, Business Consulting, Business Tax
+May 15, 2023Business, Business Consulting, Business Tax

 Whether you are setting up a new company or you have been in business for years, you need to evaluate which legal structure is best for your enterprise.
 No one option is best for every type of operation.
-The right choice depends on several factors including Whether you are setting up a new company or you have been in business for years, you need to evaluate which legal structure is best for your enterprise.
-No one option is best for every type of operation.
 The right choice depends on several factors, including the number of owners, taxes, and your business goals.
 These concerns lead many business owners to organize as S corps.
 The legal structure is similar to a C corporation, but the S status provides an escape from double taxation.
 Since choosing a business structure may be a complicated process with long-range consequences, you should consult your Smith Schafer tax professional.
 Here are some of the pros and cons of S corps:

 ADVANTAGES of S Corporation